 Most people don't commit sexual assault or hurt their partners.
-However, learning to recognize the signs when someone is in danger, and stepping in to prevent it, is important, this is called being an active bystander.
+However, learning to recognize the signs when someone is in danger, and stepping in to aid in trying to lessen the danger is important, this is called being an active bystander.
 Active bystanders learn how to recognize and safely intervene in potentially dangerous situations.
-Sometimes this means distracting someone who appears to be targeting someone too drunk to consent.
+Sometimes this might mean distracting someone who appears to be targeting someone too drunk to consent.
 Other times, it means reaching out to GBCC staff or the police for help.